-- directly from you, for example over the phone or when you fill out an application;
+- Over the phone or when you fill out an application

-- We also may obtain some personal information from monitoring or recording calls and when we use CCTV.
+- We also may obtain some personal information from monitoring or recording calls and when we use CCTV at our premises.

 Cookies are small text files containing information sent by a web server to a web browser, and stored on your computer, tablet or mobile phone when you visit certain web pages.
 The information is then sent back to the server each time the browser requests a page from the server.
 This enables the web server to identify and track the web browser.

 If you select the ‘Only Necessary’ option from the Cookies pop-up shown when you first access our website, we will only place Cookies on your device that are necessary to make the website work well for you.